-These quotes are all taken from adverts for graduate roles.
-As you can see, even though the wording varies, they are all looking for candidates who can prove that they have the skills and the personal commitment to plan thoroughly, set clear targets and adapt, if necessary, to ensure that they can deliver quality work on time and on budget.
+These quotations are all taken from adverts for graduate roles.
+As you can see, even though the wording varies, they are all looking for candidates who can prove that they have the skills and the personal commitment to plan thoroughly, set clear targets and adapt, if necessary, to ensure that they can deliver quality work on time and on budget

 Having the ability to plan and organise is something we all have - in fact, most of us use these skills on a daily basis.
 Being able to combine study, job and family commitments requires you to plan and organise yourself and your resources.

 Whilst some people do this naturally, with others it takes more effort, but whether you are a natural planner or not, the skills and abilities you need to plan and organise a project are exactly the same.
 Planning a project, which could be anything from an academic dissertation, a celebration, or a work-based assignment, will involve:

 - Knowing what you want to achieve and have a clear vision of the end result.

 - Setting regular objectives along the way so you know when you are on track or, even more important, behind schedule.

 - Making an action plan based on these objectives and arranging the resources to carry it out.